vitalybarkov/tommycolor/README.md

 # tommycolor
-tommy is a vscode dark color theme for pro coders
+tommycolor is a vscode dark color theme for pro coders

+![poster][tommycolor_poster.png]